 Police assault citizen asleep in vehicle

 EKM was sleeping in the back seat of his vehicle, next to his teenage son and young niece.
-An unknown male was driving the vehicle.
-A police patrol vehicle activated its sirens and signalled for EKM’s vehicle to pull over to perform a random breath test (RBT) on the driver.
+An unknown male drove the vehicle.
+A police patrol vehicle activated its sirens and signalled for EKM’s vehicle to pull over.
+The police intended to perform a random breath test (RBT) on the driver.
 Upon bringing the vehicle to a stop, the unknown driver jumped out and ran down a nearby driveway.

 Two police officers got out of the patrol car and approached EKM’s vehicle.
 Police questioned EKM’s niece and son who the driver was, which they were unable to answer.
 The police then forcibly shook EKM.
 Confused and disorientated upon being shaken awake, EKM also did not know the identity of the driver.